 Challenges

 Here’s some food for thought: The meals, snacks and drinks you choose each day affect how well your brain works.
 Throughout your lifetime, your diet influences everything from the size of your brain to how quickly you can recall details.
 As a child, what you eat helps shape your brain development; later in life, it can speed up or slow down the changes that come with normal brain aging.
-That’s why Eating right is one of Staying Sharp’s six pillars of brain health.
+That’s why Eat Right is one of Staying Sharp’s six pillars of brain health.

-“Making wise choices about your diet is something you can do to promote better brain health and choosing healthier options more often can have longterm benefits,” wrote AARP’s Global Council on Brain Health (GCBH) in its report “Brain Food.”
+“Making wise choices about your diet is something you can do to promote better brain health and choosing healthier options more often can have long-term benefits,” wrote AARP’s Global Council on Brain Health (GCBH) in its report “Brain Food.”

 But what exactly does a healthy diet look like?
 You have options.
 If you like having a plan to follow, the Mediterranean Diet and the MIND Diet have been well-studied for their roles in supporting brain health and preventing chronic illnesses like heart disease.
 Both diets encourage eating fruits and vegetables, whole grains, olive oil, beans, nuts and fish while limiting red meat and sugar.
-Or, you can look for opportunities to make healthy food swaps and other tweaks to how you eat, using these recommendations from the GCBH as your guide:

 1. Load up on vegetables and fruit, especially leafy greens and berries